Every summer I start

 Not just cheap tat.

-Santa Special at Yorkshire Museum of Farming is open from 9.30 am every Saturday and Sunday throughout December.
+For 2018 the Santa Special at Yorkshire Museum of Farming is open from 9.30 am every Saturday and Sunday throughout December.
 Final admissions are 3pm.